 Finally, aiming to practice what we preach, we work in a highly sustainable headoffice in Rotterdam that has a four-star (excellent) new-building certificate from the Dutch Green Building Council.

-In his introduction to the 2018 report, Robeco Chief Executive Officer Gilbert Van Hassel, who was named ‘Sustainable CEO of the Year’ at the Pan-European Global Invest Forum, says: “Over the past year, the buzz around sustainability investing (SI) has changed.
+In his introduction to the 2018 report, Robeco Chief Executive Officer Gilbert Van Hassel, who was named ‘Sustainable CEO of the Year’ at the Pan-European Global Invest Forum, says: “Over the past year, the buzz around sustainable investing (SI) has changed.
 More and more of our clients and prospects now have ESG requirements integrated in their investment strategies, and SI capabilities are often a key component in the tender process.
 Most of our competitors – including the largest in the industry – have now embraced SI, launching ESG products and integrating sustainability into their investment processes.
 While the SI playing field is becoming more crowded, Robeco and RobecoSAM stand out for their long experience, and how we put that into practice.”

-“As demand grows for sustainability investing, in step with growing regulation and active ownership, I expect products and strategies will be held to ever higher standards.
+“As demand grows for sustainable investing, in step with growing regulation and active ownership, I expect products and strategies will be held to ever higher standards.
 In this environment, Robeco and RobecoSAM will continue to differentiate themselves.
 Thanks to our history, we have the right people, the right data and world-class processes in place to help our clients meet their financial and sustainability goals.”

 BY CLICKING ON “I AGREE”, I DECLARE I AM A WHOLESALE CLIENT AS DEFINED IN THE CORPORATIONS ACT 2001.